-- The first step involved is the Download of the root CWM Super user .zip package from HERE.
-Once you download it, please Save it on your computer (but do not also proceed with extracting it).
+- The first step involved is the Downloading of the root CWM Super user .zip package from HERE.
+Once you download it, please save it on your computer.

-- Then just go ahead and Connect your phone to your computer and once you have done this also move the ‘cwm superuser’ zip file on your SGS3 internal sdcard.
-Monitor if the transfer is complete, and when it is, do disconnect the device from your PC.
+- Then just go ahead and connect your phone to your computer and once you have done this, also move the ‘cwm superuser’ zip file on your SGS3 internal sdcard.
+Monitor, if the transfer is complete, and when it completes, do disconnect the device from your PC.

-- And now you have to Power off the phone and then boot it into CWM Recovery.
+- Now you have to Power off the phone and then boot it into CWM Recovery.
 This can very easily be achieved by simply pressing and holding ‘volume up’ + ‘home’ + ‘power’ buttons.
-You will afterwards have to take your time and simply Wait until the CWM Recovery mode screen shows up.
+You will, afterwards, simply Wait until the CWM Recovery mode screen shows up.

 - Also -while in recovery mode, you have to select ‘install zip from sdcard’ and from the next menu select ‘choose zip from sdcard’ or ‘choose zip from internal sdcard’.
-Once you detect and get your eyes on the CWM SuperUser zip file you shall have to also select it.
+Once you detect and get your eyes on the CWM SuperUser zip file, you shall have to select it.

 - Once you went back there, you also have to Select ‘reboot system now’ and then wait for your Galaxy S3 AT&T to load the home screen.

 - Google Play Store, is what you have to focus on next – so just launch it on your device and search for the ‘BusyBox’ application or another option that you can try is to click this Play Store link on your PC (and of course then install the app from your Google account).

 - Now that you have performed all these steps – you also have to Launch the BusyBox Free application.

 - And after the app is launched – you need to make sure, you want to gain root access.